Malaysia Risk Report

 Time now in Kuala Lumpur:

-British (and some other countries) stay in Malaysia for up to 30 days without a visa.
+British (and some other countries) stay in Malaysia for up to three months without a visa.
 It should be noted that Malaysia does not allow dual citizenship.
 Further advice can be found here: Visa advice Malaysia

 It is advised that visitors to Malaysia are up-to-date with primary boosters such as MMR.
 You should ensure that you have been further vaccinated against diseases such as Tetanus, which is usually administered when you are a young baby.
-You may also want to consider a Hepatitis A vaccination.
+You may also want to consider Typhoid and Hepatitis A vaccinations.

 Although there is no direct risk of Yellow Fever in Malaysia, if you are coming from a country where there is a risk of the disease, or transiting for longer than 12 hours in an at risk country, you will be required to provide a vaccination certificate.
 Check with your local health professional prior to travel if you are unsure.